douglascraigschmidt/LiveLessons/Folders/README.md

 Vanderbilt](http://www.dre.vanderbilt.edu/~schmidt/courses.html) and
 my Live Training courses.
 Here's an overview of what's included:

 .
-Async -- This example shows how to use the Java completable futures and sequential streams framework together with the Visitor pattern to process entries in a large recursive directory folder.
+Async -- This example combines the Java completable futures framework with the Java sequential streams framework to process entries in a recursively-structured folder hierarchy concurrently.

 .
 ForkJoin -- This example shows how to use the Java fork-join pool and Java sequential streams frameworks to count the number of files in a large recursive folder hierarchy, as well as calculate the cumulative sizes of all the files.

 .
-Reactor -- This example shows the use of the Reactor to process entries in a recursively-structured directory folder sequentially and concurrently.
+Reactor -- This example shows the use of Project Reactor to process entries in a recursively-structured directory folder sequentially and concurrently.